-Eastern Kentucky University's Department of Communication will bring together journalists from around the Commonwealth to discuss the harassment they’ve faced while reporting on the news in a panel called “Guardians of Kentucky.”
+Eastern Kentucky University's student chapter of the Society of Professional Journalists and the Department of Communication will bring together journalists from around the Commonwealth to discuss the harassment they’ve faced while reporting on the news in a panel called “Guardians of Kentucky.”

 The panel will mark the start of the 10th annual First Amendment Week, a campus-wide series of events that shine a light on issues regarding freedom of speech, freedom of the press and freedom of religion, as well as the importance of these constitutional rights to a functional democracy.